North Buton Regency

 North Buton Regency (Kabupaten Buton Utara) is a regency of Indonesia's Southeast Sulawesi Province, which was separated from Buton Regency in accordance with Indonesia's Law Number 14 of 2007.
 The area of the regency, which covers the north part of Buton Island, is 1,923.03 km2.
-Its population was 54,736 at the 2010 Census and 66,653 at the 2020 Census; the official estimate as at mid 2021 was 67,714.
-The principal town lies at Buranga.
+Its population was 54,736 at the 2010 Census and 66,653 at the 2020 Census; the official estimate as at mid 2024 was 73,766 (comprising 37,608 males and 36,158 females).
+The administrative capital of the regency is at the town of Buranga, in Bonegunu District.

 Administration

-North Buton Regency is divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its post code.
+North Buton Regency is divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 78 rural desa and 12 urban kelurahan), and its post code.

+Notes: (a) includes one kelurahan (Kambowa). (b) includes 4 small offshore islands.

+(c) including 2 kelurahan (Bonegunu and Buranga). (d) includes 3 small offshore islands. (e) comprises 7 kelurahan (Bangkudu, Bonelipu, Lakonea, Lemo, Lipu, Sara'ea and Wandaka) and 16 desa.

-Notes: (a) includes 4 small offshore islands. (a) includes 3 small offshore islands.
-Five other administrative districts (kecamatan) which lie geographically on the west coast of North Buton - Pasir Putih, Pasi Kolaga, Wakorumba Selatan (South Wakorumba), Batukara and Maligano - with a combined area of 400.78 km2 and a population of 22,534 at the 2020 Census), are administratively part of Muna Regency.
+(f) includes 4 small offshore islands. (g) including 2 kelurahan (Labuan and Labuan Wolio).

+Five other administrative districts (kecamatan) which lie geographically on the west coast of North Buton - Pasir Putih, Pasi Kolaga, Wakorumba Selatan (South Wakorumba), Batukara and Maligano - with a combined area of 400.78 km2 and a population of 25,553 in mid 2024 (22,534 at the 2020 Census), are administratively part of Muna Regency.